NOAA-EMC/godas/README.md

                                  #                               2 - 12h;
                                  #                               4 - 6h
                                  # NOTE: ONLY OPTION 1 IS CURRENTLY SUPPORTED.
-    resolution: Ocean1deg        # Other options: Ocean3deg, Ocean025deg
+    resolution: Ocean025deg      # Other options: Ocean3deg, Ocean1deg, Ocean025deg
+    forcing: CFSR                # CFSR or GEFS.
+It supports any forcing that satisfies the DATM-MOM6-CICE5 model and its setup

   da_settings:
-    FCSTMODEL: MOM6solo    # Specifies the forecast model, the other option is MOM6CICE5
+    FCSTMODEL: MOM6CICE5     # Specifies the forecast model, the other option is MOM6solo
     NINNER: 5              # Number of inner iteration in conjugate gradient solver
     # Observation switches
     DA_SST: True    # Sea surface temperature